Now taking reservations for the 2025 season! Book today!

 Your safety is our top priority.
 Because both river conditions and weather can change quickly, we only offer river route rentals when the flow is just right—not too high, not too low—and when the forecast looks safe and stable.
 On days when the river isn’t ideal or when storms may be in the forecast, you can still enjoy a peaceful paddle with our hourly rentals on the Mill Pond, as long as conditions allow.
 We keep a close eye on water levels and weather and will contact you should your rental need to be rescheduled.
 What's the weather doing today?
 Check here.

-KAYAKING DIFFICULTY: Normal conditions for the Cedar River are at most a Class I (moving water with a few riffles & small waves, few or no obstructions).
 Click for Current River Levels.
 Data is collected in real time by the US Geological Survey with gauge height (river depth) and flow rates (river current).
 This should give you a good idea of what the river is doing right now in our area.

 RIVER SAFETY